Telefonorosso/l2boot/README.md

 Current limitations:

+* ADF games with custom bootblock, copy protection, etc. will be UNREADABLE
+* LoadModule is incompatible with CPU FASTROM (it hangs forever on a purple screen)
+* hot removal (disk swapping) is unsupported.
 * supported 3Com PCMCIA adapters only;
-* hot removal (disk swapping) is unsupported.
-* ADF games with custom bootblock, copy protection, etc. will be UNREADABLE

 ## Components